devaeem/litlink-api/README.md

 ## Features
 - List key features of your API
 - Use bullet points for better readability
+- Add more sections as needed

 ## Prerequisites
-- Node.js (version X.X.X or higher)
+- Node.js (version 18.19.0 or higher)
+- Package manager (one of):
+  - npm
+  - yarn
+  - bun
+  - pnpm
+- Docker (version 20.10.0 or higher)
-- npm or yarn
+- Redis (version 7.0.0 or higher)
 - Any other system requirements

 ## Installation